What is a Digital Customer Journey?

 What Kinds Of Solutions Do Buyers Look At?

 It’s important to make sure that you offer a product that offers a clear-cut solution for your customer’s problem.
-To do this, keep these tips in mind:
+That way, they will keep moving forward in the online customer journey.

 - Buyers tend to gravitate towards solutions that are known to be easy to implement.

-- Buyers also tend to purchase the solutions that are more likely to be long-lasting, making it important to emphasize the durability of your products.
+- Buyers also tend to purchase solutions that are more likely to be long-lasting, making it important to emphasize the durability of your products or services.

-What are Make or Break Advantages And Disadvantages?
+What are the Make or Break Advantages And Disadvantages?

 - Look at completely different solutions available, even if they aren’t in your specific industry.
-Think outside the box, here.
+Think outside the box.

-- When you find a disadvantage to the “solution” or product you offer, see if there are ways to minimize the disadvantage, whether it be remaking the product or remarketing the product a different way.
-Sometimes, turning the disadvantage into an advantage can be an option.
+- When you find a disadvantage to the “solution” or product you offer, see if there are ways to minimize the disadvantage, whether it be re-creating the product or remarketing the product a different way.
+Sometimes, turning the disadvantage into an advantage can be an option for many companies.

-During the decision stage, buyers will make the final decision as to whether or not they wish to purchase your product.
-Some questions to ask yourself, as a business owner are:
+The final step in the digital customer journey is the decision stage.
+During the decision stage in the digital customer journey, customers will make the final decision as to whether or not they wish to purchase your product.

 What Type Of Criteria Do Buyers Use To Make A Choice?

 - Serious customers, especially those purchasing a product that typically has a long lifetime, will look at several review sites.
-With so much information so readily available, now more than ever, it is important to incentivize current customers to write positive reviews for your company.
+With so much information so readily available on the internet, it is important to benefit further from customer loyalty by asking current customers to write positive reviews for your company.

-In some cases, the problem affects multiple people, thus, making the decision for the solution, fall in the hands of multiple people.
+In some cases, the problem at hand affects multiple people.
+Thus, making the decision for the solution falls in the hands of multiple people.
 Sometimes, it’s a business owner purchasing a solution for his or her entire company.
 Sometimes, the investigator isn’t the buyer.
 There are a plethora of instances where you, as the business, aren’t dealing directly with the person purchasing the product or service.
-Some tricks to keep up your sleeve for these instances:
+Some tricks to keep up your sleeve for these instances include:

-- Ensure that you’re familiar with the different occupations of the people who will be making the decision.
+- Ensuring that you’re familiar with the different occupations of the people who will be making the decision.

-- Make sure that you tailor your page to business owners if your product typically sells to this sector.
-Be warned: this is significantly different than writing for the general public.
+- Ensuring that you tailor your page to business owners if your product typically sells to this sector.
+Be warned: this is significantly different from writing for the general public.

 How Does Your Product Compare?

-In 2019, the number of monopolies around is waning.
-Sorry to burst your bubble but, you will have competition and some people will think your competition’s product is better.
+You will have competition, and some people will think your competition’s product is better.
 It’s life.
-People have the option to choose what they, as the buyer think, is best.
-You want as many potential buyers to feel the same way you do about your product, so here are some things that we feel you should consider in order to get as many buyers “on your side” as possible:
+People have the option to choose what they, as the buyer think is best.
+You want as many potential buyers to feel the same way you do about your product, so here are some things that we feel you should consider in order to get as many buyers “on your side” as possible during their digital journey:

 - Look at the reviews of the competition, and make sure that you routinely keep tabs on how your reviews compare to these brands.